 ACCT 5304 Accounting for Management

 |2||ECON Elective||Choose one from:

 ECON 5XXX (any 5000 level ECON course, excluding ECON 5380 and ECON 5300)

 |5||COBA Electives||Choose four from:

-All graduate courses in the College of Business Administration (Excluding ACCT 5300, BANA 5300, and ECON 5300)
+General Electives (may choose four from: All graduate courses in the College of Business Administration - Excluding ACCT 5300, BANA 5300, ECON 5300, and FINC 5300)